NAHco-code/Team-Profile-Generator/README.md

 ## Usage

-After installation, run 'npm start' in the command-line to access the prompts and start the generator.
-Based on the assumption that the Manager will be funning the application, when you're prompted to enter your name, the name that is entered will populate as the Manager.
-Select 'complete' when all team members have been added, then open your new teamprofile.html (located in the dist folder) in the browser.
+After installation, run 'npm start' in the root folder to access the prompts and start the generator.
+Select 'complete' when all team members have been added, open the teamprofile.html file (located in the dist folder) in the browser to view your new team profile!

 ## Tests